Gunivers/Bookshelf/.github/ISSUE_TEMPLATE/bug_report.md

 2.

 <!--
-  It is much easier for us to understand and fix a bug if we have a way to reproduce it.
+  It is much easier for us to understand and fix a bug if we can reproduce it.
-  If the bug is cause by the succession of several features call, please indicate the different steps.
+  If the bug is caused by the succession of several feature calls, please indicate the different steps.
 -->

 Code example: